addodge/TeamParadise_Code/README.md

 John Gadbois, Adam Dodge, Connor Anthony, Jason Nguyen, Taicheng Song, Hunter Tompkins

 ## Our Project
-Our project for CSCI 3308 is to create a game similar to flappy bird that can be uploaded to heroku and played on a computer.
+Our project for CSCI 3308 is to create a game similar to flappy bird that can be played on a computer.
+It is also uploaded to Heroku at https://alinparadise.herokuapp.com/.
 It is called __Al In Paradise__, and has the background of a beach.
 It is made to be a little easier than the original flappy bird.
 It includes a signup/signin page, as well as a way to edit your profile.

 ## Specifics